MCKevmeister/MCKevmeister.github.io/_posts/2021-03-05-RES701-Ontology-Epistemology.md

 So to answer the question, "how is ontology relevant to reasearch?", I'm going to assume the question is asked of my reasearch.
 As such, since I think the general concept of research being mostly a for-profit model now (see my previous blog post), I don't ontology will be relevent to my reasearch at all, as I never want to engage in that type of reasearch.

 That is not to say that I will not follow the scientific model of asking questions, formulating hypothesis and setting out to disprove those hypothesis as strongly as possible.
 I just cannot understand how in that process asking the question "What is real?" will help to produce a workable answer that will be of benefit.
-However, I do hope that I can be dispoven, as is the scientific mindset.
+However,  do hope that I can be dispoven, as is the scientific mindset.
 Hopefully I can be shown how ontology is relevent.

 ## What is epistemology?
 How is it relevant to research?